-We think enterprise adoption of BYOD will increase with introduction of new ‘enterprise ready’ devices and services.
-Mobile management has been impacting enterprises for years, and as we predicted last year, Microsoft have made heavy investments in this area.
+We think enterprise adoption of BYOD will increase with the introduction of new ‘enterprise-ready’ devices and services.
+Mobile management has been impacting enterprises for years, and as we predicted last year, Microsoft has made heavy investments in this area.

 Mobile optimisation will be at the heart of application development in 2016.
 Enterprise-ready devices and services will be introduced from all of the major vendors, each with bigger screens, lighter footprints and more connectivity options.
 Many of you will have seen the new Microsoft Lumia 950 and 950XL devices recently released.